 Turtleback Falls is a great picnic spot for fall color in mid-October - without all the swimmers!

 Drift Falls Update: Hike another 1/2 mile upstream to reach the Drift Falls area with a few campsites along the river.
 It was once a popular natural slide (also known as Bust Your Butt), but it's on private property.
 So stay away!
-As of summer 2017, you can only get a glimpse of the waterfall from the end of the trail at the park boundary sign.
+You can only get a glimpse of the waterfall from the end of the trail at the park boundary sign.